Sickle Cell Disease

 When a doctor diagnoses you with anemia, it means that you have a lower than normal level of red blood cells.
 Doctors treat anemia caused by simple iron deficiency with iron supplements.
 But people with sickle cell disease become anemic because their red blood cells only live about 10 to 20 days instead of the normal 120 days.
 Because the red blood cells die so quickly, the bone marrow producing new red blood cells cannot keep up with the body’s need for them.

-People like Ryan Clark, founder of Ryan Clark's Cure League, have what’s called sickle cell trait.
+Some people have what’s called sickle cell trait.
 If you inherit only one sickle cell gene from one parent, you have sickle cell trait, but you also have a gene for normal hemoglobin.

 People with sickle cell trait typically don’t have symptoms of the disease, but may pass the trait on to their children.
 Even though most people who carry the trait go through life with absolutely no complications, they can experience symptoms in certain situations.